Original Gangstas: Reception

 The film had mixed reviews.
 The film holds a 53% rating on Rotten Tomatoes based on 15 reviews.

 Box office

 The movie debuted at the US box office at No.9.

+Because Orion Pictures ultimately went bankrupt, Williamson, who was also one of the producers, was not able to realize any profits and many expenses came out of his pocket.

 Soundtrack

-A soundtrack containing hip hop and R&B music was released on April 30, 1996 by Noo Trybe Records.
+A soundtrack containing hip hop and R&B music was released on April 30, 1996, by Noo Trybe/Virgin/EMI.
 It peaked at #41 on the Billboard 200 and #8 on the Top R&B/Hip-Hop Albums.

+Television airings

+The movie was a very popular staple, either on Showtime, Encore, or Starz, Encore's sister network.
+For broadcast television (both station and network), the movie, especially in the late 1990s, was constantly aired on UPN, which was at the height of its popularity from 1995 to 2002, and constantly beating The WB in the ratings.
+It also aired on its stations, though in New York, it aired on WNYW in 1998, although it could have aired on WWOR too, at later dates.
+On cable TV, it also was a big hit on BET.
+Unlike the usual promoters, HBO, and even moreso Cinemax, this movie's first behind-the-scene promotional featurette was either on Showtime, Encore, or Starz.